 Media reports will often seek to find out and identify 'who is to blame' for distressing, worrying events that happen in politics and daily life, including for the consequences of natural disasters.

 The 'blame culture' is everywhere it seems.
 But there also seems to be some doubts emerging about whether it 'works' or not.
-Or perhaps it works in some contexts and applications and not in others?

 So what constitutes a 'no blame culture' and what can organisations do to implement it and what can individuals learn from the idea?

 Conversely, what can organisations learn from individuals who may already adopt an approach in life that can be described as 'no-blame'?

 Mediation is a process that aligns with a 'no-blame culture'.
 The purpose of the process is not to allocate blame or fault but to review the difficulties, breakdowns, mistakes, failures and other aspects of an unresolved conflict in order to use the opportunity to create something more effective and sustainable for the future.
 It treats any such situation as a 'learning opportunity' and is able to do so because the Mediator is not present to give a view about who is 'right' and who is 'wrong', or who is 'at fault' and who is the 'victim'.